Though my heart isn't in it, following a summer road construction

 I wasn't exactly the Valedictorian of my high school class,

 but most of my friends have left for school.
-So, for lack of anything
+So, for lack of

 better to do, I guess I should too.
 I make friends quickly,